data-tools/big-data-types/docs/Modules/Cassandra.md

 This module doesn't have anything to connect directly to a Cassandra instance, this is only a bridge between Scala product types (and other types from the library) to the DataStax Query Builder

-In other words, with this module you can use Case Classes to create a `CreateTable` object that you can use to interact with a real Cassandra instance
+In other words, with this module you can use Case Classes (or any other type in the library) to create a `CreateTable` object that you can use to interact with a real Cassandra instance

 ## Case Classes to Cassandra CreateTable